methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-10-09-ip-reputation-lookups-logstash.md

 ---
   title: IP Reputation Lookups with Logstash
   date: 2014-10-09
+excerpt: "I had a great question yesterday about how to configure Logstash to integrate IP reputation lookups within Logstash and Kibana without having to copy..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I had a great question yesterday about how to configure Logstash to integrate IP reputation lookups within Logstash and Kibana without